rnreich/recursive-symmetric-adversarial-ensemble/README.md

 This sprays the projectors with flags of 0 over perceptions of random data multiple times, convincing the operator to output the correct results.

+This is a diagnostic script.
+If you look closely, you see that some of the synapses consistently give better results than the others.
+This is because some of them are liars.
+Be aware.
+By using this script you must agree to comply with your authority's laws regarding the subject of safe AI.

-This script may easily be modified to predict test.csv and to output the results to a submission file.
+It may easily be modified to predict test.csv and to output the results to a submission file.

 ### Training process ###

 The network is forced to learn with high error rates due to the consequences of reaching a clipped 1.0 signal, followed by a wrong prediction. **But this only affects the predictions when the flags are turned on**.

-The intelligence signal trasmitted is comprised of a success pattern probability formula (line 263):
+The intelligence signal trasmitted is comprised of a success pattern probability formula (line 266):

     ssr = lc_success_rate if lc_success_rate >= 0.5 else lc_success_rate / 2
     intelligence_signal = beststreak_odds / cycles * ssr